Recruitment-Application/IV1201-Recruitment-DB/README.md

 recruitmentsdb_schema.sql: Script to create the database with only the schema.

 Useful commands using PostgresSQL CLI tools:
+Browse to the Path that has the tools (pg_dump, psql).

 Export the schema of a database
 pg_dump -W -F p --schema-only -U username  -d dbname -h host > Path/filename.sql